SecOpsPete/agentic-ai-cybersecurity-agent/pii-redaction/README.md

 REDACT_IPS_DEFAULT = False
 ```

-Once enabled, these fields are automatically sanitized everywhere logs are generated or displayed.
+Once enabled, these fields are automatically sanitized everywhere sensitive data might appear — in log output, console messages, and outbound model interactions.

 The framework supports structured configuration, dynamic toggling, and transparent reporting through JSON-based startup messages, providing a clear and auditable record of which redactions are active.

-This design protects sensitive information without hindering analysts’ ability to investigate cases effectively.
+In short, it protects sensitive information from both human-visible exposure and external model ingestion, without hindering analysts’ ability to investigate and understand security incidents effectively.

 ---